 For articles that are placed on a layout, a preview is automatically shown.
 When making changes to the text, the preview is automatically updated.

-For objects that cannot be displayed in the text, the following icons are shown instead:
+For objects that cannot be displayed in the text, icons are shown instead.
+Hover the mouse pointer over it to see the name of the object shown in a tooltip.

 In Enterprise, articles consist of one or more components, each containing specific content.
 A typical article for a newspaper for example consists of a "head" component containing the header, an "intro" component containing a short introduction, and a "body" component containing the main text.